 Teaching and Learning is at the heart of the school and fuels our drive to create excellence.
-All students receive the broad and balanced education; experiencing a variety of styles that ensure lessons are enjoyable.
+Students receive the broad and balanced education; experiencing a variety of styles that ensure lessons are enjoyable.
 Students of all abilities achieve success and are provided with a range of opportunities to contribute to their learning.
-Our teaching groups are arranged to ensure all students make very good progress.
+Teaching is arranged to ensure all students make very good progress.

-Homework is an integral part of the learning process and we value the support that parents/carers can give by taking an interest in their child’s work and encouraging them to complete it to a high standard.
-In addition to homework, there are many websites providing valuable educational resources.
-We also offer students the chance to complete their homework in a safe and supportive learning environment at Homework Club, which takes place twice a day, every day.
+Homework is an integral part of the learning process and we value the support that parents/carers can give by taking an interest in their child’s work and encouraging them to complete it to a high standard; and there are also many websites providing valuable educational resources.
+We offer students the chance to complete their homework in a safe and supportive learning environment at Homework Club, which takes place twice daily.

-More information about the current Year 9 options for GCSE courses for can be found on our Year 9 Options page.
+More information about Year 9 options for GCSE courses for can be found on our Year 9 Options page.

 There is a particular focus in Year 10 on preparation for the world of work when students enjoy meeting local members of industry and commerce, prepare their CV and experience a formal interview.

 The new grading scale, which was introduced in August 2017, runs from 9 – 1 instead of A* – G, with 9 the highest grade.
-For more information please click on the following link: Government Website – New GCSEs
+For more information please visit Government Website – New GCSEs.

-Our Life Skills programme for all students encourages the development of students’ study skills, social skills, self awareness, a sense of responsibility and consideration for others; it is offered through 4 dedicated days for all students throughout the year.
+Like Skills for all students encourages the development of study skills, social skills, self-awareness, responsibility and consideration for others; it is offered through dedicated days throughout the year.

-For more information about the curriculum please contact Mr Goodchild.
+For more information about the curriculum we are following please contact Mr Rees.